w3com-sas/boom/README.md

 # W3COM BOOM : Business One Object Manager

 This bundle provides a bridge between an SAP HANA database, via its Service Layer and OData Service connections.
+Compatible with Symfony 3.3.* and 4.0.*.

 ## Installation